 To modify an existing replication slave that is using a

 FILE repository for the slave status logs to

-STOP SLAVE; SET GLOBAL master_info_repository = 'TABLE'; SET GLOBAL relay_log_info_repository = 'TABLE';
+mysql> STOP SLAVE; mysql> SET GLOBAL master_info_repository = 'TABLE'; mysql> SET GLOBAL relay_log_info_repository = 'TABLE';

 Create a suitable user account on all the masters that the slave

 can use to connect.
 You can use the same account on all the

 masters, or a different account on each.
 If you create an account